dan-r-mount/sport-court-booker/README.md

 # Sport Court Booking Automation

 This repository contains an automated system for booking tennis courts at Telford Park Tennis Club.
-The system uses GitHub Actions to automatically book courts every Thursday and Saturday for two weeks in advance.
+The system uses GitHub Actions to automatically book courts every Saturday for two weeks in advance.

 ## Schedule

 The system runs automatically at the following times:

-### Thursday Bookings
-- Runs at 4:34 AM UTC (5:34 AM BST/GMT) on Thursdays
-- User 1: Books a court for 7 PM (two weeks ahead)
-- User 2: Books a court for 8 PM (two weeks ahead)

 ### Saturday Bookings
 - Runs at 11:00 PM UTC Friday (12:00 AM BST/GMT Saturday)